minetest-mirrors/bees/readme.txt

 LICENSE
 -------
-- codes is WTFPL
+- codes is MIT
-- textures are CC BY-SA
+- textures by Bas80 and Neuromancer are CC BY-SA

 CRAFTS
 ------